Senior Services and Support

 When it comes to listing out the challenges in providing needed senior services, Hradecky’s list is long.
 In addition to citing a high staff turnover rate for long-term care facilities, obstacles include everything from beds for specific care needs, finding appropriate placement for assisted living versus a nursing facility, and complex funding sources.

-There is also expanding the need for options as seniors get well and are eligible for discharge planning, says Hradecky.
+There is also expanding need for options as seniors get well and are eligible for discharge planning, says Hradecky.

 Hradecky also cites government funding cuts that are creating shortages in federal and state resources, which is increasing the time for placement and funding approvals.